nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 ever larger amounts of data to ask novel questions and get papers published.
-Yet, the standard tools used by many biologists -  point and click programs for manipulating data, doing stats and making plots - do not allow us to scale-up our analyses to macth data availability, at least not without many, many more 'clicks'.
+Yet, the standard tools used by many biologists -  point and click programs for manipulating data, doing stats and making plots - do not allow us to scale-up our analyses to match data availability, at least not without many, many more 'clicks'.

 <!-- more -->